If you have a few days free while in Edinburgh, you can visit the villages and attractions in Fife.

 Other attractions in St. Andrews are very diverse.
 Love Golf?
 Then have a hit at the oldest golf courses in the world, or you could take a walk/run along the beach where Chariots of Fire was filmed next to the course.
 The St. Andrews Museum, the Museum of the University of St. Andrews, and the St. Andrews Aquarium are worth a visit.

-From St. Andrews, you could go up to Dundee to visit the attractions there as it’s only 30 minutes further up the road.
-If you’d like to see what there is to do in Dundee, read my blog 3+ Things to do in Dundee, Scotland.
+From St. Andrews, you could visit the attractions in Dundee, which is only 30 minutes further up the road.
+If you’d like to see what there is to do in Dundee, read my blog, 3+ Things to Do in Dundee, Scotland.

 Fife is easily accessible from Edinburgh by car, and you won’t be disappointed if you spend a few days here with so many attractions in Fife.